maxhro/Azure-App-Service-Web-App-Demo-Project/README.md

-# Azure App Service Web App Demo Project
+# Azure App Service Web App Demo Project .. jip jip

 This tutorial azure cloud project demonstrates how to create and deploy a basic web app using the azure portal or the CLI (command-line interface).
 We will use our azure account to creature a resource group, app service plan, and web app.
 Then we will configure a CI/CD pipeline (continuous integration/continuous deployment) that integrates with our GitHub project code repository.
 Our demo web app is a flask template and python web application.